notAnotherAverageJoe/bit_buddy/project_proposal.md

 | Type          | If a frontend/backend task is large at scale (for example: more than 100 additional lines or changes), it might be a good idea to separate these tasks out into their own individual task.
 If a feature is smaller at scale (not more than 10 files changed), labeling it as fullstack would be suitable to review all at once. | Frontend, Backend, Fullstack |
 | Stretch Goals | You can also label certain tasks as stretch goals - as a nice to have, but not mandatory for completing this project.

-Goal      Plot out a span of bitcoin fluctuation with matplot|
+Goal      implement a small mini game to break the code simulating what miners do to help keep the blockchain secure.
-Goal      graph out blockchain information
+Goal      create block for each buy and sell transaction

-| Must Have, A way to showcase the staking process and the profit that can be made with it despite bitcoin fluctuation.
+| Must Have, the ability to buy and sell bitcoin, and have a way to create simulated blockchain blocks to simulate what happens when transactions take place.